 No other activity so seamlessly combines emotion with intellect the way music does.

 I believe the co-evolution of humans and music has “hard wired” our brains and bodies to respond to music in a powerful way.
-It is this hard wiring that the Podium Experience seeks to use as a channel to access participants’ intrapersonal operating for the purpose of feeling and experiencing themselves as leaders beyond merely understanding leadership academically or conceptually.
+It is this hard wiring that the Podium Experience seeks to utilize as a channel to access participants’ intrapersonal operating for the purpose of feeling and experiencing themselves as leaders beyond merely understanding leadership academically or conceptually.
 The Podium Experience seeks to bring participants to live, breath, and feel themselves as leaders in a transformative and unforgettable way.